Janine Nicandro

-Janine Nicandro is a Filipino basketball referee and former collegiate basketball player who officiates games at the Philippine Basketball Association.
+Janine Nicandro (born 15 October 1992) is a Filipino basketball referee and former collegiate basketball player who officiates games at the Philippine Basketball Association.
 Nicandro became the first female referee to officiate in the league when she participated as one of the four match officials at the 2016 PBA Governors' Cup match between Meralco Bolts and Phoenix Fuel Masters which ended 108–103 in favor of the Bolts.

 Early life and education

 Nicandro was born in Santa Cruz, Laguna, but grew on the town of Pagsanjan in the same province.
 She at first was not involved that much in basketball having played for the volleyball teams of her elementary and high school in Laguna.
 She also followed the Shakey's V-League.

 Nicandro entered the Laguna State Polytechnic University for her collegiate studies where she tried out for both the university's basketball and volleyball teams.
 She was accepted to play for the university's basketball team, the LSPU Lakers, as a center.
 She also played for four years as part of the university's basketball team.
 She finished her studies in 2014 and obtained a bachelor's degree in Entrepreneurship.